ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 > There is an ongoing discussion on how to make the design more flexible to allow per-Issuer and per-Feed Registration policies, and whether such policies should be updatable or if a policy change requires a Feed change.
 > Please contribute your comments to the SCITT mailing list.

-Each TS is initially configured with a set of Registration policies, which will be applied for the lifetime of the Ledger.
+Each RS is initially configured with a set of Registration policies, which will be applied for the lifetime of the service.
-A Registration policy represents a predicate that takes as input the current Ledger and the Envelope of a new Claim to register (including the `reg_info` header which contains customizable additional attributes), and returns a Boolean decision on whether the Claim should be included on the Ledger or not.
-A TS MUST ensure that all its Registration policies return a positive decision before adding a Claim to the Ledger.
+A Registration policy represents a predicate that takes as input the current RS state, if any, and the Envelope of a new Claim to register (including the `reg_info` header which contains customizable additional attributes), and returns a Boolean decision on whether the Claim should be included on the Ledger or not.
+If applicable, a RS MUST ensure that all its Registration policies return a positive decision before adding a Claim to the Ledger.

-While Registration policies are a burden for Issuers (some may require them to maintain state to remember what they have signed before) they support stronger transparency guarantees, and they greatly help Verifiers and auditors in making sense of the information on the Ledger.
+While Registration policies are a burden for Issuers (some may require them to maintain state to remember what they have signed before) they support stronger transparency guarantees when combined with a Ledger.
+Specifically, they greatly help Verifiers and auditors in making sense of the information on the Ledger.
 (This is particularly relevant for parties that verify Receipts on their own, without accessing the Ledger.)
-For instance, if a TS doesn't apply any policy, Claims may be registered in a different order than they have been issued, and old Claims may be replayed, which makes it difficult to understand the logical history of an Artifact, or to prevent rollback attacks.
+For instance, if a RS doesn't apply any policy, Claims may be registered in a different order than they have been issued, and old Claims may be replayed, which makes it difficult to understand the logical history of an Artifact, or to prevent rollback attacks.

-There are two kinds of Registration policies: (1) named policies have standardized semantics that are uniform across all implementations of SCITT Transparency Services, while (2) custom policies are opaque and may contain pointers to (or even inlined) policy descriptions (declarative or programmable).
+There are two kinds of Registration policies: (1) named policies have standardized semantics that are uniform across all implementations of SCITT Receipt Services, while (2) custom policies are opaque and may contain pointers to (or even inlined) policy descriptions (declarative or programmable).

-Transparency services MUST advertise the Registration policies enforced by their service, including the list of `reg_info` attributes they require, both to minimize the risk of rejecting Claims presented by Issuers, and to advertise the properties implied by Receipt verification.
+Receipt Services MUST advertise the Registration policies enforced by their service, including the list of `reg_info` attributes they require, both to minimize the risk of rejecting Claims presented by Issuers, and to advertise the properties implied by Receipt verification.
 Implementations of Receipt Verifiers SHOULD persist the list of Registration policies associated with a service identity, and return the list of Registration policies as an output of Receipt validation.
 Auditors MUST re-apply the Registration policy of every entry in the Ledger to ensure that the Ledger applied them correctly.

 Custom policies may use additional information present in the Ledger outside of Claims.
-For instance, Issuers may have to register on the TS before Claims can be accepted; a custom policy may be used to enforce access control to the Transparency Service.
+For instance, Issuers may have to register on the RS before Claims can be accepted; a custom policy may be used to enforce access control to the Receipt Service.
 Verifying the signature of the Issuer is also a form of Registration policy, but it is globally enforced in order to separate authentication and authorization, with policy only considering authentic inputs.

-{{tbl-initial-named-policies}} defines an initial set of named policies that TS may decide to enforce.
+{{tbl-initial-named-policies}} defines an initial set of named policies that RS may decide to enforce.
 This may be evolved in future drafts.

 Policy Name | Required `reg_info` attributes | Implementation
 ---|---|---